vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - Chat with Ollama models
 - Create multimodal Ai tools - text, images, pdf
 - Chat histories are not saved
-- Built to be transparent - easy to audit the code
+- Built to be transparent.
+Single-file flask app.
+Therefore, it's easy to audit the code.
 - No need to use the command line.
 Simply double click a file to launch the app in your browser.

 <br>